 Do you move hot tubs?

-We can and often will for our regular customers who have purchased their spa with us and we our confident that the spa has been maintained properly throughout its life.
+We can and often will for our regular customers who have purchased their spa with us and we are confident that the spa has been maintained properly throughout its life.
 If not, you can contact Midway Towing in Kerrville for the move.

 Do I have to use chemicals in my pool/spa?